kfchou/kfchou.github.io/_posts/2025-08-03-pydantic-ecosystem.md

 - **Ecosystem integration**: Seamless compatibility with existing Pydantic/FastAPI infrastructure

-## Instructor vs Pydantic-AI vs other agentic frameworks
+## Pydantic-AI vs other agentic frameworks
-LangChain, Marvin, and CrewAI are all popular agentic frameworks arguarbly more well-known than Instructor and Pydantic AI.
+LangChain and CrewAI are popular agentic frameworks more established than and Pydantic AI.

 ![Agentic Frameworks](/assets/2025-08-03/star-history-202583.png)

-While Instructor and Pydantic-AI are behind CrewAI and LangChain in popularity, Instructor has been seeing steady growth and  Pydantic-AI, a relative latecomer, is quickly rising in popularity among developers.
+While Pydantic-AI is new to the scene, it is quickly gaining popularity among developers.

-So how do Instructor and Pydantic-AI compare to these other frameworks in practice?

-In an in-depth [review of Instructor](https://www.felixvemmer.com/en/blog/instructor-llm-framework-reviewed), Felix Vemmer notes that implementing agents in these other frameworks feel more verbose, and these frameworks don't have data validation built-in, making it difficult to steer and structure agent outputs.
+LangChain is the most established library for building agentic applications, and has a large establish ecosystem of tools, components, and integrations.
+However, devs complain about its highly complex abstractions and a high learning curve.

+CrewAI's framework focuses on role-based collaboration among multiple agents.
+Imagine giving each agent a distinct skillset or personality, then letting them cooperate (or even debate) to solve a problem.
+It is designed for orchestrating multiple agents.
+It has a lower learning curve than LangChain.

+Pydantic-AI is deisgned for simplicity and type-safety.
+It has the lowest learning curve out of all the frameworks mentioned here, so if you're just starting to build, Pydantic-AI is a great place to start.

+Side note: OpenAI Agents SDK is a framework worth looking into as well.
+Its learning curve is lower than LangChain, and when used with Instructor, you should be able to force structured outputs.

+See comparison against other frameworks [here](https://langwatch.ai/blog/best-ai-agent-frameworks-in-2025-comparing-langgraph-dspy-crewai-agno-and-more).

 ## The Pydantic Ecosystem in Practice